 The staff reported they were required to complete online training modules when they became available.
 A dispensing assistant reported that she had recently completed a CPPE package on children's oral health and this had helped her better understand the issues around this topic.
-But staff felt that they did not always receive protected time to complete training and the inspector proffered advice about this.
+But staff felt that they did not always receive sufficient time to complete training recently due to staffing issues.